coxlab/edn-cvpr2014/README.md

 Link to the paper: http://coxlab.org/pdfs/cvpr2014_vig_saliency.pdf

-For questions and feedback please contact me at vig@fas.harvard.edu
+For questions and feedback please contact me at eleonora.vig@dlr.de